Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 The best first step is a Shack Map.

-A Shack Map is an early feasibility and concept-planning exercise.
-It tests your site, layout options, budget range, planning constraints, solar orientation and likely approval pathway before you commit to a full design process.
+It’s an early feasibility and concept-planning exercise that tests your site, layout options, budget range, planning constraints, solar orientation and likely approval pathway — all before you commit to a full design.

 This is where we Map iT before you Buy iT, design it or build it.